Blureo/FPGA-Musical-Synth/README.md

 Video demonstration: https://youtu.be/o0nXdgJRZlI

-### Status: under active reconstruction
+### Status: under active reconstruction, but NCO sine wave synthesis now works!
 #### Recounstruction information:
-The project is currently being revised to employ a numerically controlled oscillator (NCO) to replace the current method of synthesis.
-After this method of synthesis has been tested and employed, the following will items will be worked on:
+The synth now makes sine waves by the Numerically-Controlled Oscillator (NCO)!
+This opens the door to make any kind of wave we want just by updating the ROMs.
+We are now working on adding in our own multiplication algorithm, and after that, we will begin work on:
 ##### 1. Multiple Key Press Support:
 > This could be done a variety of ways, either by averaging frequencies together or by using multiple NCOs at once.
 How this ends up getting accomplished will be decided on later.
 ##### 2. Supporting more keys:
 > The current idea is to use a shift register and read each key sequentially.
 This could also be done by using multiple MUX's, which would grant a some amount of parallelism in reading which keys are being pressed.

-#### The functional build:
+#### The previous build: (square wave synthesis)
 The wave_period_selector method of synthesis used is described by this process:
 > wave_period_selector sends the half-period of the frequency (musical note) associated with the key pressed to i2s_transmitter. i2s_transmitter sends a square wave via I2S that oscillates every half-period (the one sent to it by wave_period_selector) to an I2S DAC.
 This generates a square wave at the desired frequency.